 \fbox{ \parbox{.97\linewidth}{ \minipage[t]{\dimexpr\linewidth-2\fboxsep-2\fboxrule } \textbf{Linear Program.}

 \endminipage} } \\

-We now extend Kasiviswanathan et al.'s original attack.
-Since the adversary is \textit{partially informed}, they can calculate more accurate answers to the 3-way marginal queries by using 3-way \emph{conditional} queries instead.
+Our attack follows the same general structure of Kasiviswanathan et al.'s attack, but we extend it in the following way to improve our attack's success in the SDG setting (see Section~\ref{sec:mar_vs_cond}).
+Since the adversary is \textit{partially informed}, they can calculate more accurate answers to the 3-way marginal queries by using 3-way \emph{conditional} queries on the synthetic data instead.
 While marginal queries take the form ``what fraction of people in the dataset are married, employed, and have a college degree?”, conditional queries on the other hand are of the form ``of the people in the dataset that are married and employed, what fraction of them have a college degree?”.

 In order to compute the conditional queries, the adversary first generates a set of queries corresponding to the 3-way marginals not involving the secret attribute (``what fraction of people in the dataset are married and employed?”) i.e. $\mathbf{Q}^- = \{Q_{\Attr_1^-, v_1^-}, \ldots, Q_{\Attr_q^-, v_q^-}\}$ where $|\Attr_i^-| = k - 1$.
 We then expect $\forall i$, that the fraction: